Negotiation: International negotiation

-Due to different cultural lenses negotiation style differ worldwide.
+Due to different cultural lenses, negotiation styles differ worldwide.
 These differences comprise among others how the parties exchange information, the use of different strategies, conceptions of the nature of negotiation, the use of power, the use of options.
 Negotiations as they are often taught and used by practitioners in "Western" countries may not be effective or may even be counterproductive in "non-Western" countries – such as Asian countries.
 These cultural differences can lead to misunderstandings, misinterpretations, and conflicts that hinder effective deal-making.
 Overcoming these barriers requires cultural awareness, adaptability, and strategic communication.

 Strategies

 There are many different ways to categorize the essential elements of negotiation.

 One view of negotiation involves three basic elements: process, behavior, and substance.
 The process refers to how the parties negotiate: the context of the negotiations, the parties to the negotiations, the tactics used by the parties, and the sequence and stages in which all of these play out.
 Behavior refers to the relationships among these parties, the communication between them, and the styles they adopt.
 The substance refers to what the parties negotiate over: the agenda, the issues (positions and – more helpfully – interests), the options, and the agreement(s) reached at the end.

 Another view of negotiation comprises four elements: strategy, process, tools, and tactics.
-The Strategy comprises top-level goals.
-Which typically include the relationship and the outcome.
+The strategy comprises top-level goals, which typically include the relationship and the intended outcome.
 Processes and tools include the steps to follow and roles to take in preparing for and negotiating with the other parties.
 Tactics include more detailed statements and actions and responses to others' statements and actions.
 Some add to this persuasion and influence, asserting that these have become integral to modern-day negotiation success, and so should not be omitted.

 Strategic approaches to concession-making include consideration of the optimum time to make a concession, making concessions in installments, not all at once, and ensuring that the opponent is aware that a concession has been made, rather than a re-expression of a position already outlined, and aware of the cost incurred in making the concession, especially where the other party is generally less aware of the nature of the business or the product being negotiated.